Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Introduction

-Safety is typically realized as \textit{forward invariance} of a \textit{safe} set.
+Safety in dynamical systems is typically realized as establishing that a desired set of safe states, or safe set, is \textit{forward invariant} under the system dynamics.
 The control objective reduces to designing a control law such that the closed-loop system trajectories remain always in the safe set.
-The authors in \cite{tee2009barrier} use a Lyapunov-like barrier function approach to guarantee asymptotic tracking and that the system output always remains inside a given set.
-More recently, in \cite{ames2014control,ames2017control}, conditions using zeroing control barrier functions (ZCBF) are presented to ensure forward invariance of a desired set.
-The authors in \cite{barry2012safety} propose a sum-of-squares formulation to find a barrier certificate that guarantees forward invariance of a given set.
-Forward invariance of a safe set in addition to convergence to a desired set (or point) can be achieved via a combination of CLFs and CBFs \cite{ames2017control,ames2014control,romdlony2016stabilization}.
-Input constraints, such as actuator saturation, is another class of constraints that is inevitable in practice.
-Since a limited control input can affect the region of convergence, addressing spatiotemporal and input constraints simultaneously is a challenging control problem.
+The approach in \cite{tee2009barrier} utilizes Lyapunov-like barrier functions to guarantee that the system output always remains inside a given set.
+More recently, in \cite{ames2017control}, conditions using Zeroing Control Barrier Functions (ZCBF) are presented to ensure forward invariance of a desired set.
+Various approaches have been developed to achieve convergence of system trajectories to desired sets or points while satisfying control input constraints.
+Methods such as Model Predictive Control (MPC) \cite{saska2014motion,grancharova2015uavs} as well as Control Lyapunov Functions (CLF) \cite{srinivasan2018control,li2018formally} have been studied extensively in the literature.
+Quadratic Program (QP)-based approaches have gained popularity for control synthesis, see for instance \cite{li2018formally,srinivasan2018control,ames2017control,rauscher2016constrained, cortez2019control}.
+These methods are suitable for real-time implementation as QPs can be solved efficiently \cite{cortez2019control,glotfelter2017nonsmooth,glotfelter2018boolean}.
+The authors in \cite{nguyen2016exponential} use an exponential barrier function in the QP formulation to guarantee safety of the closed-loop trajectories.
+In \cite{wang2017safety}, safety barrier certificates are presented to ensure scalable collision-free behavior in multi-robot systems.